Jacorb90/Prestige-Tree/docs/buyables.md

          It can also be a function that returns updating text.

 - cost(): cost for buying the next buyable.
-Can have an optional argument "x" to calculate the cost of the x+1th object, but needs to use "current amount" as a default value for x.
+Can have an optional argument "x" to calculate the cost of the x+1th object, but needs to use "current amount" as a default value for x. (x is a Decimal).
           Can return an object if there are multiple currencies.

 - effect(): **optional**, A function that calculates and returns the current values of bonuses of this buyable.
 Can return a value or an object containing multiple values.